 The FUTA tax applies to the first $7,000 in taxable wages paid to each employee during a calendar year, including wages and salaries, commissions, bonuses, sick pay, vacation time, and contributions to retirement plans.

 The FUTA tax rate is 6%; however, businesses that pay wages subject to state unemployment taxes may be eligible for a reduced rate.

 At the end of each quarter, you must calculate how much FUTA tax you owe.
 If the cumulative amount is greater than $500, then you need to make a payment.
 If it’s less than $500, you can carry the amount into the next quarter.

 The fiscal quarters throughout the year are broken down as follows:

 - Quarter 4: October through December

-If the EFTPS website is down when you need to make a payment, you’re still responsible for paying on time.
-You can make a tax payment via phone by calling 1-800-555-3453.
+If EFTPS is down when you need to make a payment, you’re still responsible for paying on time.
+You can make EFTPS payments by phone 24 hours per day, seven days per week, by calling 1-800-555-3453.

 If you paid wages to employees in more than one state or paid wages in a state that allows a credit to your FUTA tax rate, you need to file Schedule A (Form 940) along with your Form 940.
 This form helps you calculate your credit amount.